jameslamb/jameslamb/README.md

 * software engineer at [Saturn Cloud](https://www.saturncloud.io/), where we're building "Databricks for Dask"
 * adjunct instructor at Marquette University, where I teach "Intro to R Programming"

+#### :computer: conference talks

+I've given talks on Dask, LightGBM, R, and other random stuff.
+For a full list and links to videos, see https://github.com/jameslamb/talks#gallery.

 #### :microphone: talk to me!